cssobj/cssobj/README.md

 $('div').css({color:'red', fontSize:'14px'})  // all the DIVs!
 ```

-**ALL of them is not updating CSS rules**, and may have performance issues.
+**BUT ALL of above is not updating CSS rules**, and may have performance issues.

 [CSSOM](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model) is the base of browser, have good Javascript API, why not using it?